-- Relative to 2011, overall tax ratios rose in 26 OECD member countries, fell in 7 and remained unchanged in 1.
+- Relative to 2011, overall tax ratios rose in 27 OECD member countries and fell in 7.

-The key changes in the tax to GDP ratio of the main tax headings between 2010 and 2011 were as follows:
+Key changes in the tax to GDP ratio of the main tax headings between 2012 and 2013

-- Revenues from taxes on income (personal and corporate income taxes together) as a percentage of GDP increased from 11.2% in 2011 to 11.4% in 2012 on average.
-The largest increases were in New Zealand (1.5 percentage points) and Greece (1.2).
-Twenty-three other countries saw this ratio increase but by less than one percentage point.
-Portugal and the United Kingdom reported the largest falls in this ratio (by 0.6 percentage points of GDP) (Table B).
+- Revenues from taxes on income (personal and corporate income taxes together) as a percentage of GDP increased from 11.1% in 2011 to 11.5% in 2013 on average.
+The largest increases were in Denmark and Portugal (1.9 percentage points).
+Norway and Chile reported the largest falls in this ratio (by 1.8 and 1.6 percentage points of GDP respectively).
+(Table B)

 Back to the Revenue Statistics homepage